-But recently, I joined the club.
-My dad was killed in August.
+But then I joined the club.
+My dad was killed in August of 2015.
 He was on his motorcycle and was hit by a semi-truck that crossed into his lane.
 My dad was 62 years old, and his death was – is still – a gut-punching shock.

 My dad lived in a small town, surrounded by our large family, and was active in his church and community.
 The initial days of our mourning were very public -- people dropped by with food and toilet paper, strangers gave their condolences at the visitation, friends he hadn't seen since high school attended the funeral.
 I would have assumed that I would hate feeling exposed to so many.
 But in reality, each word and hug and offer of support helped.
 Each human contact meant something to me, gave me an opportunity to cry, and made me feel not so afraid and alone.

 I want to remember that.
 In honor of all those people who spoke and hugged and emailed, I want to remember how I would like to behave the next time someone I know is grieving the death of a loved one.

 1. I will reach out anyway I can.

 I was amazed how helpful each text, Facebook post, email, phone call, card or drop-by was.
 Death is terrifying and being shown that I had this ever-growing wall of support and love to lean on comforted me and made me feel less alone.
 I didn’t care about the substance of the message; all I cared about was the karmic hug offered by each person.

 2. I won’t worry about what to say.